 More deciduous trees

-For example, we are making intensive efforts to increase the proportion of deciduous trees in the ecoparks.
+We are making intensive efforts to increase the proportion of deciduous trees in the ecoparks.
 Old deciduous forests have become scarce in Sweden and they are exactly what is needed by many threatened species today.
 By cleaning out coniferous trees we create large areas of deciduous forest every year.
 In just one year, a dense mixed forest where young spruce dominate can become a light and open birch forest which is attractive for animals, plants and people.

 Omberg Ecopark